-Human(ities) Games is an Open Educational Resource (OER) game development initiative created by Amy Hildreth Chen and supported by the University of Iowa Libraries.
+Human(ities) Games is an Open Educational Resource (OER) game development lab created by Amy Chen and supported by the University of Iowa Libraries.

 Our success depends on your feedback.
 Whether formally or informally given, we welcome your honest assessment of our work.
-A formal review of Codex Conquest will be published in Printing History while informal profiles of Codex Conquest appeared in Institute for Play and RareBookHub.
-If you would like to do a game review for a journal, website, or other venue, please contact us if you want us to provide a copy.
-Otherwise, feel free to follow the directions online to print your own at a local supply shop.
-If you want to leave us anonymous feedback, write your notes on this open ended survey to pass on your remarks.
+If you would like to do a game review for a journal, website, or other venue, contact Amy Chen (amy-chen [at] uiowa.edu) to request a printed copy or follow the directions online to take to your local printer.
+If you prefer to give us anonymous feedback, use our open ended survey.

 We love to hear stories, see photographs, and read the curricula that responds to our games.
 After all, the conversation and curricula you choose determines our games' learning objectives and difficulty level.
 Human(ities) Games asks that, whenever possible, you share your companion assignments through your local institutional repository, OER Commons, and/or with us so that we can all benefit from your work with these learning objects..

 As we hope you will feel empowered to change these games to suit your needs, all Human(ities) Games components live in Excel, Powerpoint, or Word.
 If you want help to customize our games, email Amy Chen to schedule a consultation.